Being knowledgeable about the quotation process helps immensely in making a sound decision when hiring a Vancouver moving company.

 Traditional moving boxes are a good start, but also very important are the specialty wrappings required to wrap mattresses, flat screen TVs, sofas, and suits/garments.
-A skilled estimator will take note of these items and automatically include these important specialty wrappings in your quotation.
+A skilled estimator from a reputable moving company will take note of these items and automatically include these important specialty wrappings in your quotation.

 Elevator reservation times: